moodle/devdocs/general/development/policies/php.md

 ### PHP 8.3

-PHP 8.3 support **is currently being implemented**.
-We hope to make this available for Moodle 4.4 but this has not yet been confirmed and is subject to change.
+PHP 8.3 support **is currently being implemented** for Moodle 4.4 and later releases.
+Hence it's still **incomplete and only for development purposes**.
 See MDL-76426 for details.

 ## See also